 The lowest possible temperature.
-By its definition in physics, temperature has the character of an average energy.
-For instance, the temperature of gas is proportional to the average kinetic energy of the moving molecules or atoms.
-In this case, absolute zero would be reached when the gas particles do not move anymore.
+It is the point where particles reach their minimum of vibrational motion.
+For instance, the temperature of a gas is proportional to the average kinetic energy of the moving molecules or atoms.
+In classical terms, absolute zero would be reached when the gas particles do not move anymore.
 According to quantum mechanics the particles still retain a minimum motion, induced by lowest possible energy state that a quantum mechanical system may have and which fluctuates according to the Heisenberg uncertainty principle.

 abundances of elements